Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-40-war-two-worlds-pt4-retaliation.md

 Firth and John were waiting outside for him, all concern and serious expressions.

-"So...how’d it go?
+"So... how’d it go?
 Is it really her?"

 Adam signed.
-"No. It’s...Fuck, man."
+"No. It’s...
+Fuck, man."

 The other two nodded, understanding him perfectly, and scooped him into *exactly* the brotherly hug that he needed at that moment.